Megascolia procer: Wing coloration

+of the wings — unusually dark compared with most wasps — is produced by a high concentration of melanin in the underlying chitin structure, which provides a dark background that makes the thin-film structural colour appear particularly vivid and saturated.
+The authors noted that a structurally similar single-layer interference mechanism had independently evolved in the iridescent feathers of the domestic pigeon, illustrating a case of convergent evolution in structural optics.

 Distribution

 The nominate subspecies has a broad range across the continent of Asia, including records in Indonesia, Malaysia, Singapore, Malaya, Thailand, Myanmar, and India.
 There are also subspecies found in Sumatra, Java, and Borneo.

 Life cycle

 The Atlas beetle, Chalcosoma atlas (male shown), is the host for M. procer.

 The species is a parasitoid of the scarabaeid Atlas beetle, Chalcosoma atlas.
 The wasp paralyzes a beetle grub with its sting, then lays an egg on it and buries it in an underground cell.
 When the wasp larva hatches, it consumes its still-living host before pupating inside its remains.

 Subspecies

 There are four subspecies of M. procer: